Manipulation (psychology): Elements of manipulation

 While the motivations for manipulation are mostly self-serving, certain styles of social influence can be intended to be to the benefit of others.
 Manipulation can be defined as the use of strategies to further personal driven goals at the expense of others and is usually considered antisocial behavior.
 Pro-social behavior is a voluntary act intended to help or benefit another individual or group of individuals and is an important part of empathy.

-Manipulative behavior is fundamentally intentional, with the manipulator knowing full well the consequences of their actions, and what they want out of the person being manipulated.
+Manipulative behavior is fundamentally deliberate and intentional, with the manipulator knowing full well the consequences of their actions, and what they want out of the person being manipulated.

 Different measures of manipulativeness focus on different aspects or expressions of manipulation and tend to paint slightly different pictures of its predictors.
 Features such as low empathy, high narcissism, use of self-serving rationalizations, and an interpersonal style marked by high agency (dominance) and low communion (i.e. cold-heartedness) are consistent across measures.

 A study by Buss, et al. explored how individuals use manipulation to shape their environments to fit their personal characteristics.
 Across two studies, researchers identified six main manipulation tactics: charm, silent treatment, coercion, reason, regression, and debasement.
 These tactics were consistent across different situations, with charm commonly used to initiate behavior and coercion or silent treatment used to stop it.
 The use of these tactics was linked to personality traits such as Neuroticism, Extraversion, and Agreeableness, and was consistent across self-reports and observer ratings.
 Another paper investigated the link between one's personality and social processes, and it concluded that "persons are not passive recipients of environmental presses" and that "persons actively avoid some social situations and selectively enter others", and that people "elicit and manipulate the social behavior of persons who reside in situations that have been selected."